P-p-H-d/mlib/README.md

 Therefore the `type` cannot be a C array or a function pointer and you shall use a typedef as an intermediary named type for such types.

+The output parameters are listed fist, then the input/output parameters and finally the input parameters.

 This generic interface is specified as follow:

 ##### `void name_init(name_t container)`